dreamingechoes/dreamingechoes.github.io/_posts/2015-11-23-physical-software-made-easy-with-arduino-and-ruby-on-rails.md

 ## Arduino, do as I command!

 We have to set our Arduino to read the values that the sensor give us, and send them to our RESTful API.
-For this we will make use of two libraries, one for managing the temperature and humidity sensor, and another to use the ethernet chip.
+For this we'll make use of two libraries, one for managing the temperature and humidity sensor, and another to use the ethernet chip.
 But first of all, let's install the Arduino IDE.

 Go to [the Arduino download page](https://www.arduino.cc/en/Main/Software) and download and install the Arduino software for your operating system.
-Once this is done, we'll have to download the libraries that I comment, you can do on these links:
+Once this is done, we'll have to download the libraries that I mention before, you can do on these links:

 * [Ethercard](https://github.com/jcw/ethercard)
 * [Dht11_Library](https://github.com/adalton/arduino/tree/master/projects/Dht11_Library)